Roy Dib, Mondial 2010, 2014, Film, 19 min, Courtesy of the artist.

 Introductory talk and conversation with EVA Curator Inti Guerrero, followed by an informal conversation between EVA Director Matt Packer and artist Locky Morris

-Location: Lecture Room, IMMA Date: Friday 06 April Time: 1pm
+Location: Lecture Room, IMMA, Date: Friday 06 April, Time: 1pm Listen Back

 Devised as ‘Cosmology of Exhibitions’ by Curator, Inti Guerrero, the 38th EVA International – Ireland’s Biennial of Contemporary Art takes place across various venues in Limerick city with an expanded programme to include IMMA, Dublin.
 Programming at IMMA encompasses Production Residencies for artists Sam Keogh and John Rainey to work on new commissions by EVA International supported through the Arts Council Ireland’s Open Call programme and an EVA exhibition in the Project Spaces at IMMA featuring works by Locky Morris, Roy Dib and Marlon T. Riggs.
 Running from 06 April to 27 May 2018, the exhibition at IMMA will be launched with an introductory talk by EVA Curator Inti Guerrero.
 EVA International opens across other venues in Limerick city on 13 April and continues until 08 July 2018.

 Eva Production Residencies